Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 \end{subsection}

 \end{section}

-\begin{section}{Main results} This section concludes with a proof that $\TL(\C_{n})$ and $\D_{n}$ are isomorphic as $\Z[\delta]$-algebras under the correspondence induced by $b_{i} \mapsto d_{i}$.
-Moreover, we show that the admissible diagrams correspond to the monomial basis of $\TL(\C_{n})$.
+\begin{section}{Main results} This section concludes with a proof that $\TL(\C_{n})$ and $\DTL(\C_n)$ are isomorphic as $\Z[\delta]$-algebras under the correspondence induced by $b_{i} \mapsto d_{i}$.
+Moreover, we show that the set of admissible diagrams corresponds to the monomial basis of $\TL(\C_{n})$.